cfengine/documentation/reference/promise-types/packages.markdown

 **Default value:** verify

-**Synopsis**: Criteria for package installation/upgrade on the current system
+**Description**: Criteria for package installation/upgrade on the current system

 **Example**: